nhsconnect/FHIR-NRLS-API/pages/explore/development_general_api_guidance.md

 There are two situations when Spine supports this behaviour:

 - When a request references a resource that cannot be resolved.
 For example This error should be expected when a request references the [unique id](explore_reference.html#2-nrls-pointer-fhir-profile) of a DocumentReference however the id is not known to the NRL.
-There are two scenarios when the NRL Service supports this exception:
+There are three scenarios when the NRL Service supports this exception:
   - provider client retrieval of a DocumentReference by logical id
-  - provider client request to delete a DocumentReference by logical id
+  - provider client request to delete a DocumentReference by logical id or master identifier
+  - provider client request to update a DocumentReference by logical id or master identifier

 - When a request supports an NHS Number where no Clinicals record exists in the Spine Clinicals data store for that NHS Number.
 The NRL Service supports this exception scenario in the consumer and Provider Search API interface.